 Several companies are exploring this approach including Takeda and also Fate Therapeutics.
 The latter have been expanding their novel iPSC derived platform with several T and NK cell therapies being evaluated both preclinically and clinically.

-There’s an update on Fate’s FT819 at this year’s ASH meeting.
+There was an update on Fate’s FT819 at this year’s ASH meeting.
 This is an off-the-shelf CD19 based CAR T cell therapy:

 “The ability to consistently administer more than a single dose of CAR19 T cells enables dosing schedules that may reduce the risk of potentially life-threatening toxicities such as cytokine release syndrome and neurotoxicity, while maintaining or improving the depth and durability of anti-tumor responses.”